-Specific conductivity was relatively stable at all stations.
-Occasional peaks at both Below Bridge and Plant Discharge stations throughout the deployment were likely due to runoff from higher than normal temperatures and precipitation events.
+• Specific conductivity was relatively stable at all stations.
+There were peaks at both Below Bridge and Plant Discharge stations throughout the deployment during precipitation events.

 ^{}All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.